lightfeed/extractor-test-data/README.md

 # HTML to Markdown Test Files for [lightfeed-extract](https://github.com/lightfeed/lightfeed-extract)

-This repository contains test files for validating HTML to Markdown conversion functionality.
+This repository contains test files for validating HTML to LLM-extractor-ready Markdown conversion functionality.
 It specifically tests two conversion variants:

 1. **Full Conversion** - Converting all HTML content to Markdown
 2. **Main Content Extraction** - Extracting and converting only the main content from HTML files